skrey/yellow-extensions/source/traffic/README.md

 ## How to create traffic analytics

 The traffic analytics are available at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
-It shows referring sites, popular content, files and search queries.
+It shows popular content, files, search queries and error pages.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php traffic`, you can add optional days and location.

 ## Examples